jadecobra/python_tdd_exercises/source/functions/index.rst

     def w_positional_and_keyword_arguments(first_input, last_input):
     def w_default_arguments(first_name, last_name='doe'):

-  The difference that matters in the tests is in how I call the functions_
+  The difference that matters in the tests is how I call the functions_

   .. code-block:: python